projectcalico/calico/getting-started/kubernetes/trying-ebpf.md

 We recommend using `kubeadm` to bootstrap a suitable cluster on AWS.

-1. In AWS create a controller node and at least 2 worker nodes in the same VPC subnet.
+1. In AWS, create a controller node and at least 2 worker nodes in the same VPC subnet.
 Use Ubuntu 19.10 as the image.

+1. **Important** disable the source/destination check on each node's interface.
+This is required in order to use non-overlay networking.

+   1. Open the Amazon EC2 console and navigate to "Instances".

+   1. Select the instance and choose **Actions** > **Networking** > **Change Source/Dest.
+Check**.

+   1. Verify that source/destination check is disabled.
+Otherwise, choose **Yes, Disable**.

 1. On each node, {% include open-new-window.html text='install kubeadm' url='https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/' %}; we recommend using docker as the containeriser in order to match our test environment as closely as possible.